vinayak-33/vinayak-33/README.md

 - 👋 Hi, I’m @vinayak-33 and I am an Android developer
 - 🌱 Programming languages- Java, Python and Dart
-- 💞️ I’m looking to collaborate on any interesting projects
+- 💞️ I’m looking to collaborate on any interesting projects.
 - 📫 How to reach me -
      email -vinayakhingrajiya@gmail.com